DataByMonalisa/Project_Portfolio/Sql_Project /Practice_project/Queries.md

     SELECT *
     FROM students;

+## Finding the first name of the student and student_id for all those who have paid their fees.
+     SELECT
+        s.studend_id,
+        f.fees_paid
+        n.firstname
+     FROM
+        students AS s
+     JOIN
+        name AS n ON s.studend_id = n.studend_id
+     JOIN
+        fees AS f ON n.fessid = f.fessid
+     WHERE f.fees_paid = 'yes';

 ## Finding the amount of scholarship for all the students using 'Case Statements' and "Joins"
     SELECT
     s.studend_id,